Gaussian process surrogate with physical law-corrected prior for multi-coupled PDEs defined on irregular geometry: Numerical examples

-Similarly, we can compute $\partial^2 \hat{u}/\partial y^2$ and $\partial^2 \hat{v}/\partial y^2$ in the same manner.
-Fig.\ref{fig:ns_uxx_uyy} and Fig.\ref{fig:ns_vxx_vyy} present the second-order derivative results of $\mathbf{u}$ along different spatial directions, where the first and third columns display the full-order reference solutions, while the second and fourth columns show the predictions obtained using the LC-prior GP method.
-These results demonstrate that the proposed method maintains high accuracy in approximating multiple target quantities, even for complex computational domains with coupled multi-physics interactions.
+and similarly for $\partial^2 \hat{u}/\partial y^2$ and $\partial^2 \hat{v}/\partial y^2$.
+Figure~\ref{fig:ns_uxx_uyy} and Figure~\ref{fig:ns_vxx_vyy} present the second-order derivative results along different spatial directions.
+These results demonstrate that the proposed method maintains efficiency and accuracy in approximating derivatives of the target functions using only matrix operations, providing a natural advantage for learning physics constraints.